Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics

-We argue for the use of separate exchangeability as a modeling principle in Bayesian inference, especially for nonparametric Bayesian models.
-While in some areas, such as random graphs, separate and (closely related) joint exchangeability are widely used, and it naturally arises for example in simple mixed models, it is curiously underused for other applications.
-We briefly review the definition of separate exchangeability.
-We then discuss two specific models that implement separate exchangeability.
-One example is about nested random partitions for a data matrix, defining a partition of columns and nested partitions of rows, nested within column clusters.
-Many recently proposed models for nested partitions implement partially exchangeable models.
+\baselineskip=16pt We argue for the use of separate exchangeability as a modeling principle in Bayesian nonparametric (BNP) inference.
+Separate exchangeability is \emph{de facto} widely applied in the Bayesian parametric case, e.g., it naturally arises in simple mixed models.
+However, while in some areas, such as random graphs, separate and (closely related) joint exchangeable models are widely used, they are curiously underused for several other applications in BNP.
+We briefly review the definition of separate exchangeability, focusing on the implications of such a definition in Bayesian modeling.
+We then discuss two tractable classes of models that implement separate exchangeability, which are the natural counterparts of familiar partially exchangeable BNP models.

+The first is nested random partitions for a data matrix, defining a partition of columns and nested partitions of rows, nested within column clusters.
+Many recent models for nested partitions implement partially exchangeable models related to variations of the well-known nested Dirichlet process.
 We argue that inference under such models in some cases ignores important features of the experimental setup.
+We obtain the separately exchangeable counterpart of such partially exchangeable partition structures.

-The second example is about setting up separately exchangeable priors for a nonparametric regression model when multiple sets of experimental units are involved.
+The second class is about setting up separately exchangeable priors for a nonparametric regression model when multiple sets of experimental units are involved.
+We highlight how a Dirichlet process mixture of linear models, known as ANOVA DDP, can naturally implement separate exchangeability in such regression problems.
+Finally, we illustrate how to perform inference under such models in two real data examples.
+10pt